Chiang Yee

 Chiang Yee (蒋彝 (蔣彝, Jiǎng Yí, Chiang I); 19 May 1903 – 26 October 1977), self-styled as "The Silent Traveller" (哑行者), was a Chinese poet, author, painter and calligrapher.
 The success of The Silent Traveller: A Chinese Artist in Lakeland (1937) was followed by a series of books in the same vein, all of which he illustrated himself.
+He was a nominee for the 1973 Nobel Prize in Literature.

 1903–1933: China

 Chiang Yee was born in Jiujiang, China, on a day variously recorded as 19 May or 14 June.
 His father was a painter.
 His mother died when he was five.

 Chiang Yee married Tseng Yun in 1924, with whom he was to have four children.
 In 1925 he graduated from Nanjing University (then named National Southeastern University), one of the world's oldest institutions of learning but also relaunched in 1920 as one of China's earlier modern universities; his degree was in chemistry.
-He served for over a year in the Chinese army during the Second Sino-Japanese War, then taught chemistry in middle schools, lectured at National Chengchi University, and worked as assistant editor of a Hangzhou newspaper.
+He served for over a year in the National Revolutionary Army during the Second Sino-Japanese War, then taught chemistry in middle schools, lectured at National Chengchi University, and worked as assistant editor of a Hangzhou newspaper.
 He subsequently served as magistrate of three counties (Jiujang in Jiangxi, and Dangtu and Wuhu in Anhui).
-Unhappy with the situation in China then (see Nanjing decade), he departed for England in 1933, to study for an MSc in Economics at the London School of Economics, focusing on English local government, leaving wife and family behind.
+Unhappy with the situation in China then (see Nanjing decade), he departed for England in 1933, to study for an MSc in economics at the London School of Economics, focusing on English local government, leaving wife and family behind.
 He did not complete the MSc.